 Check price on Amazon →

 If you’d rather have smart features and portability than raw brightness, the MoGo 2 is the best budget choice.
 It’s natively 1080p, runs Google TV so you don’t need a streaming stick, and its auto setup makes it the easiest cheap projector to live with.
 It’s dimmer than the ViewSonic, so it wants a dark room, but it’s far more capable as an all-in-one.
-See our best portable projector guide for more travel-friendly options.
+See our best portable projector guide for more travel-friendly options, or our best mini projector roundup for pocket-sized picks.

 3. BenQ TH575 — Best 1080p for Gaming